SlicerCBM/SlicerCBM/README.md

   - MeshNodesToFiducials
   - SheetFromPoints
   - SkullGenerator
-  - SurfaceTriangulation
+  - SurfaceTriangulation (deprecated): Create uniform triangulation of 3D surface model using PyACVD.
+This module is deprecated.
+Please use 3D Slicer's built-in Surface Toolbox instead.

 - Mesh/Grid
-  - MVoxMeshGenerator: create structured hexahedral grid using MVox
+  - MVoxMeshGenerator: Create structured hexahedral grid using MVox.
-  - TetrahedralMeshGenerator (deprecated): create tetrahedral grid using Gmsh
+  - TetrahedralMeshGenerator (deprecated): Create tetrahedral grid using Gmsh.
+This module is deprecated and will be removed.
+Please use the ComputationalGridGenerator module instead.
-  - ComputationalGridGenerator (todo): create tetrahedral grid using Gmsh
+  - ComputationalGridGenerator (todo): Create tetrahedral grid using Gmsh.
-  - TumorResectionAndBRainRemodelling: create tetrahedral grid of brain with tumor cavity using Gmsh
+  - TumorResectionAndBRainRemodelling: Create tetrahedral grid of brain with tumor cavity using Gmsh.

 - Property
   - BrainMaterialProperties
-  - ElectricalConductivity: assign electrical conductivity to an image volume
+  - ElectricalConductivity: Assign electrical conductivity to an image volume.
   - FuzzyClassification

 - BCs/Load